amberflo/metering-java-sample/README.md

 Comment:

-'isAsync' - this parameter tells the meter-client to have a designated thread for queueing and sending the meters. **The meter client isn't thread safe unless isAsync is set to true**.
+'isAsync' - This is actually an optional parameter (defaults to true).
+This parameter tells the meter-client to have a designated thread for queueing and sending the meters. **The meter client isn't thread safe unless isAsync is set to true**.

 #### For Prod
 ```
 {
   "clientType": "DirectClient",
-  "isAsync": true,
+  "maxAsyncQueyeSize": 20000,
   "params": {
     "maxDelayInSec": 0.5,
     "apiKey": "Y2hhbmdlbWU=",